 Understanding the Difference Between C7/C9 LED Stringer Sets and Empty Socket Light Line with Retrofit LED Bulbs

-There's often a misconception about using empty socket light line that leads people to think that it's only for professional level installers and the installation is too difficult for them.
+There's often a misconception about using an empty socket light line that leads people to think that it's only for professional-level installers and the installation is too difficult for them.
 However, the fact is that it's actually very easy and virtually anyone that has installed their own Christmas lights can use this type of cord without any problem.
-All you need is to select the cord type, the bulbs you want and then get a few male and females and you are good to go.
-Take a look at the end of this blog for links to the main components needed for installing professional light line.
+All you need is to select the cord type, the bulbs you want, and then get a few males and females and you are good to go.
+Take a look at the end of this blog for links to the main components needed for installing a professional light line.

 4 Steps to Installing Light Line Like the Pros